Teaching & Learning Resource Guide

 - If a disruptive situation emerges during a class, tutorial or lab including, disrespectful or confrontational behaviour or non-compliance with health and safety measures we advise:

 - Take a moment to collect yourself so you can respond to the situation thoughtfully and use strategies planned out ahead of time.

 - Invite the disruptive student(s) to speak with you privately to discuss the situation.
 This might require pausing the learning activity or stepping outside of the room with the student(s).

-- Start a conversation from a place of wanting to learn more about cause of disruptive or confrontational behavior and how it can be resolved.
+- Start a conversation from a place of wanting to learn more about cause of disruptive or confrontational behaviour and how it can be resolved.

 - Avoid calling out an individual student or group of students in front of the class

-- Avoid making judgements and assumptions about the cause of the behavior.
+- Avoid making judgements and assumptions about the cause of the behaviour.
 Beginning with this premise can help de-escalate situations in the moment.

 - If the situation is disruptive to other students’ learning you may ask the student to leave the learning environment.

 - If the situation is immediately threatening to the safety of others, you may pause or cancel the learning activity, and call Campus Security (403-220-5333) if needed.
 Please note that this should be a last resort measure.

 - If there is a disruptive or confrontational situation, please reach out afterward to the course instructor (GATs, instructional support staff) or academic leaders for support.